-The HSU Department of Counseling and Human Development offers a professionally oriented degree program which prepares individuals for counselor positions in a variety of settings, including addictions rehabilitation facilities, community mental health agencies, related human service settings, private practice, public and private schools, and two-year or four-year colleges and universities.
+The HSU Department of Counseling and Human Development offers a professionally oriented degree program which prepares individuals for counselor positions in a variety of settings, including addictions rehabilitation facilities, community mental health agencies, private practice, public and private schools, two-year or four-year colleges and universities and related human service settings.
 The program is committed to the enhancement of human development and emotional health across the lifespan.
-The program is also committed to promoting optimal potential in all individuals in order to facilitate their maximum participation in, and contribution to, a better society.
-With an emphasis on therapeutic counseling, the program encourages holistic, theoretical, pragmatic, and innovative intervention approaches.
-The program is dedicated to the preparation of professional counselors who are sensitive to the diversity and uniqueness of individuals, families, and communities by promoting the dignity, worth, potential, and well-being of all people.
+The program is also committed to promoting optimal potential in all individuals to facilitate their maximum participation in, and contribution to, a better society.
+With an emphasis on therapeutic counseling, the program is dedicated to the preparation of professional counselors who are sensitive to the diversity and uniqueness of individuals, families, and communities by promoting the dignity, worth, potential, and well-being of all people.